f5devcentral/f5-rseries-training/docs/rseries_troubleshooting.rst

   portgroups portgroup 20
   r10900-1#

 Within the webUI there are multiple locations where you can see the individual interfaces and their status.
-The webUI **Dashboard** page has a **Networking** section that can used to graphically see the interfaces and their status.
+The webUI **Dashboard** page has a **Network** section that can used to graphically see the interfaces and their status.

 .. image:: images/rseries_troubleshooting/dashboard_network.png
   :align: center
   :scale: 70%

+To see the full interface status, along with configuration items like Enable State, Operational Status, Speed, MAC Address, Native VLAN, and Trunk VLANs go to the **Network Settings -> Interfaces** page.

 .. image:: images/rseries_troubleshooting/webui_interfaces.png
   :align: center
   :scale: 70%

+To see interface statistics go to the **Network Settings -> Interface Statistics Page** page.He you can manaully, or automatically refresh the stats during troubleshooting.

 .. image:: images/rseries_troubleshooting/webui_interface_stats.png
   :align: center
   :scale: 70%

+You may also want to verify the portgroup configuration matches the optics that are inserted.
+You can go to the **Network Settings -> Port Groups** page to see each ports configuration.

 .. image:: images/rseries_troubleshooting/webui_portgroup.png
   :align: center